mritunjaysharma394/vowpal-wiki/C#-Binding.md

 AddAnchor | use with dense features and --interact to mark the beginning of a set of dense features | false Dictify | when generating Vowpal Wabbit string formatted examples, this will replace the annotated feature with a surrogate.
 The serialized feature will be stored and checked against a dictionary passed to VowpalWabbitSerializer.SerializeToString(). | false

 Furthermore the serializer will recursively traverse all properties of the supplied example type on the search for more [\[Feature\]](https://github.com/eisber/vowpal_wabbit/blob/master/cs/Serializer/Attributes/FeatureAttribute.cs) attributed properties (Note: recursive data structures are not supported).
-Feature groups and namespaces are inherited from parent properties and can be overridden.
+Feature groups, namespaces and dictify are inherited from parent properties and can be overridden for sub trees.
 Finally all annotated properties are put into the corresponding namespaces.

 ```c#
 using VW.Serializer.Attributes;